USS Gerald R. Ford (CVN 78) Chief Pinning Ceremony

 |0

-This work, USS Gerald R. Ford (CVN 78) Chief Pinning Ceremony [Image 5 of 5], by PO2 Jacob Mattingly, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS Gerald R. Ford (CVN 78) Chief Pinning Ceremony [Image 4 of 4], by PO2 Adonica Munoz, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.